Corporal punishment: what it is and why it’s harmful to children

 But corporal punishment including smacking makes it harder for children to learn and develop well.

-For example, it can make children angry, anxious and less likely to listen to parents.
-Also, if children get smacked for lying, they might try not to get caught lying in future.
-But they might not learn that lying hurts other people or makes it hard for other people to trust them.
+For example, if parents smack children for lying, they might try not to get caught lying in future.
+But they might not learn that lying hurts other people or makes it hard for people to trust them.

 You play an important role in guiding your child’s behaviour by giving them positive attention when they’re behaving in positive ways.
 This reinforces children’s positive behaviour and makes them more likely to repeat it.